Peter Boquel

-Peter Joseph Boquel (March 6, 1873 – September 20, 1950) was a collegiate American football coach and physical director.
+Peter Joseph Boquel (March 6, 1873 – September 20, 1950) was an American college football coach and physical director.
 He served as the head football coach at Saint John's University in Collegeville, Minnesota from 1903 to 1904, compiling a record of 3–2.
 He later served as an instructor at St. Mary's College in Marion County, Kentucky and as a physical director at Lehigh University in Allentown, Pennsylvania.
 Boquel died in 1950.